Retirement is a life-changing event.

 Are you looking for a way to spend time outside and stay active?

 Spend some time boating.
 The feeling of being out on the open water is unlike anything else.
-It’s a break from technology and an escape from reality.
+It’s a break from technology and an escape from reality that can bring you peace and happiness in retirement.

 Whether it’s fishing, swimming, sailing, or just sitting back and enjoying nature, there are so many things you can do while out on the water.
 You can even venture as far as sailing around the world for six years like Larry Jacobson did.